Jwatts82/Jwatts82.github.io/_posts/2020-10-01-flatiron_school_ruby_cli_project.markdown

 ### ***Coding Process***

-After watching Avi's second video, https://www.youtube.com/watch?v=Y5X6NRQi0bU, and reviewing all of the lecture videos I first started with creating a flow chart to understand where i wanted to go and how to go about getting there.
+After watching Avi's second videos and reviewing all of the lecture videos I first started with creating a flow chart to understand where i wanted to go and how to go about getting there.
 This worked out well, and made it easier for me to see the data flow.
 I proceded with setting up the CLI and creating a skeleton for my project to start on.  since my API required a key i had to register for one and provide that information to my CLI in order for it to work.
 I proceded through the project utilizing the API KEY to retrieve the information I needed to present to the user.

 The CLI performs as follows: